jamesilloyd/IDP-GROUP-11/README.md

 # IDP-GROUP-11

+A link to the task can be found here https://jaehughes.github.io/IDPDocs/.

 The robot.cpp and robot.h files define the robot class and the void loop used by the arduino in the competition.

 The main.py and main-camera.py files were planned to be used to navigate the robot using the camera,